JManch/nixos/README.md

 - Opt-in persistence with root dir as tmpfs
 - Customised Hyprland desktop environment
 - System-wide base-16 colorscheme management
-- Install script for fast deployment
+- Disko and nixos-anywhere for fast deployment
 - Secret management using agenix